Harshit2929/tra-AI-ner/readme.md

 ## Features

 - User can see his/her daily progress through our streak in profile.
-- A fun game has been built in which using hand movements one has to break obstacles in order to survive in the game.
+- A fun game has been built in which using hand movements one has to break obstacles in order to survive in the game.It can be acessed through our fitness game button in navbar.
-- Our ai trainer is compatible with both for yoga  and workout exercises.It will give the percentage score and even realtime feedback to user on what he can improve on.
+- Our ai trainer is compatible with both yoga  and workout exercises.It will give the percentage score and even realtime feedback to user on what he can improve on.
 - User can check his daily tasks that he/she has to do in /plans route.
-- We have added challenges  in which in a time limit user has to perform given number of reps.
+- We have added challenges  in which in a time limit user has to perform given number of reps.It can be acessed in our challenge button in navbar rout.

 ## Tech stack/Framework used